jpg157/World-Landmarks-Viewer/README.md

 - Validation:
   - Checking if the landmark information describes an actual landmark, and that the image matches with the landmark name and description    *- not implemented yet*
   - Checking if the landmark being created already exists    *- not implemented yet*
+- Auth: OIDC-based using Auth0 as external identity provider.
+Access tokens are obtained in the frontend app, and validated indirectly by the backend api.

 ## Tech Stack